NethavenCompany/market.js/README.md

 settings.unsubscribeElement(subscription);
 ```

+> [!NOTE]
+>
+> The subscription system will automatically initialize the element's value with the current market value if it exists, or with the default value if specified.
+This ensures that the element and market stay in sync from the moment of subscription.

 #### Subscription Properties
 - `element`: The HTML element to subscribe to
 - `product`: The market product to sync with